ArshRai17/cool-anemone/content/music.md

 ---
 Music is food for my soul.
 Even when I am binging on Netflix or just sitting and musing over something, you will find me strumming my guitar or humming a tune.

 I grew u listening to an array of genres from rock to pop, blues and jazz, reggae, Nepali folk and contemporary music, Bollywood, and Indian Carnatic fusion.
-Growing up in a little town - my beautiful [Darjeeling](https://www.incredibleindia.org/content/incredibleindia/en/destinations/darjeeling.html) - music was (still is) is the heart and soul of every Darjeelingey.
-Also, another reason why I am a passionate [Darjeeling tea](https://www.teaforte.com/teanotes/what-is-darjeeling-tea) drinker!
+Growing up in a little town - beautiful [Darjeeling](https://www.incredibleindia.org/content/incredibleindia/en/destinations/darjeeling.html) - music was (still is) is the heart and soul of the town.
+Imagine a town with Oxford library, British-style cottages, tea gardens, only baker within miles easy, and ardid fans of The Beatles.

 The music I create is is influenced by everything around me.
 I hope that you will find something of interest in it.